Kometa-Team/Kometa/docs/config/overview.md

 [GitHub Repo](https://github.com/Kometa-Team/Kometa/blob/master/config/config.yml.template).

 This table outlines the third-party services that Kometa can make use of.
-Each service has specific requirements for setup that can be found by clicking the links within the table.
+Each service has specific requirements for setup that can be found by clicking the links within the table or in the sidebar.

 | Attribute                                   | Required                                                              |
 |:--------------------------------------------|:----------------------------------------------------------------------|